What is The ORGAN Trail Adventure?

 What happens at the start of the race?

-Teams will get a map and clues at the Starting line.
+Teams will get their clues at the Starting line.
 Teams will plan their own route and the race begins.

 Can teams split up?